What’s New in the Library?

 Then imagine that, months later, your mother receives a letter, saying that you need to be admitted for further tests after an X-ray of your ankle highlighted a problem.
 And imagine the horror of being told, as that young girl, that you had tuberculosis and that the doctors wanted to amputate your leg.

 Pauline Forster’s mother, not surprisingly, fainted on being given that news.
-Fortunately, Pauline herself was treated without the need for such drastic surgery, although she did have to spend a year in hospital, another year on crutches and almost two years with a caliper.
+Fortunately, Pauline herself was treated without the need for such drastic surgery, although she did have to spend a year in hospital, another year on crutches, and almost two years with a caliper.

 Leaving school without qualifications